microsoft/FluidFramework/packages/framework/ai-collab/src/README.md

 ## Usage

 ### Your SharedTree types file
+This file is where we define the types of our task management application's SharedTree data
 ```ts
 //  --------- File name: "types.ts" ---------
 import { SchemaFactory } from "@fluidframework/tree";